ibm-cloud-docs/key-protect/settings-network-policy.md

 {: #user-interface}

-Setting and retrieving the network access policy is only supported through the API (application programming interface).
-Network access policy support will be added to the UI (user interface), CLI (command line interface), and SDK (software development kit) in the future.
+Setting and retrieving the network access policy is only supported through the application programming interface (API).
+Network access policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.

 After the network access policy is set to `private-only` the UI cannot be used for any {{site.data.keyword.keymanagementserviceshort}} actions.